damalis/full-stack-proxy-nginx-wordpress-for-everyone-with-docker-compose/README.md

 docker-compose up -d
 ```

 The containers are now built and running.
-You should be able to access the WordPress installation with the configured IP in the browser address.
-By default it is `http://127.0.0.1` or `http://example.com`.
+You should be able to access the WordPress installation with the configured IP in the browser address. `https://example.com`.

 For convenience you may add a new entry into your hosts file.